farlee2121/DevEssentialsBlog/content/draft/abandoned/PADL/feedback notes.md

   - I think a full system visual is just too complicated to be meaningful unless it is a concrete system.
 That could be meaningful as a post, but would be too complicated for a presentation.
     - in my current posts it would probably fit well in the file organization post.
 Maybe in post 1b

+## Unknown feedback from legal pad

+- liked progressive reveal
+  - post stays ignorant of what is to come, helps him process it a bit at a time
+- thought example was understandable
+- liked the part where I explained how an adapter could become an engine
+- Post had a sense of time
+  - he felt like he gained experience as he read
+- feels further posts don't need new examples, but should build on this one

 -----

 # How deep does it go?